gracepbarros/gracepbarros.github.io/index.md

     section_id: projects
     background_style:  bg-accent-light
     title: Projects
     text: Here are some of my projects.
 The project picture will address you to its website, if avaiable.
+Some projects are under construction.
     url: project.html
     project:
       - name: Frogger